kiara-lasch/Workshop_KGL/README.md

   2. **Activate** environment

-     Create and activate the environment associated with this script
+     Activate the environment associated with this script
      ``` shell
      conda activate environment.yml
      ```